 - a.
-Special conditions relating to this Covenant are set out in Schedule 3. - The standard conditions contained in this Covenant must be read subject to any special conditions.
+Special conditions relating to this Covenant are set out in Schedule 3. - b.
+The standard conditions contained in this Covenant must be read subject to any special conditions.

-Executed as a Deed

-Signed by)

-as Owner, in the presence of:)
+Executed as a Deed Signed by [] as Owner, in the presence of:)))

 Signature of Witness

 Witness Name

 Occupation

 Address

-Claused by X.

-Signed by)
+Signed by [] and [])))

-acting under a written delegation from the Minister of Conservation and exercising his/her powers under section 117 of the Reserves Act 1977 as designated)
+acting under a written delegation from the Minister of Conservation and exercising his/her powers under section 117 of the Reserves Act 1977 as designated Commissioner, in the presence of:))))

-Commissioner, in the presence of: í
+Commissioner, in the presence of. ,

 Signature of Witness

-Witness Name 0
+Witness Name

 Occupation

 Address